azavea/grout/README.md

 ### Django

-If you're developing a Django project, you can easily install Grout as a Django app and use it in your project.
+If you're developing a Django project, you can install Grout as a Django app and use it in your project.

 #### Requirements